Dr Dimple Doshi

 What Lifestyle Changes Can Help Reduce Heavy Periods?

-• Maintain a healthy weight and balanced diet
+• Maintain a healthy weight and follow a balanced diet

-• Take iron-rich foods and supplements
+• Include iron-rich foods and take supplements if needed

-• Avoid self-medication and excessive painkillers
+• Avoid self-medication and excessive use of painkillers

 Why Choose Dr. Dimple Doshi for Menorrhagia Treatment in Mumbai?

-• 27+ years of gynecology expertise
+• 27+ years of expertise in gynecology and women’s health

-• Empathetic, patient-first approach
+• Empathetic, patient-first approach for personalized care

-• Comprehensive care at Vardaan Hospital, Goregaon
+• Comprehensive diagnosis and treatment at Vardaan Hospital, Goregaon

 Which Is the Best Hospital for Menorrhagia Treatment in Goregaon, Mumbai?